Faisal-Hajari/Udacity_Seinfeld_Generator/README.md

 # Udacity_Seinfeld_Generator
-This Project try to generate scripts for Seinfeld episodes
+This Project try to generate scripts for Seinfeld episodes using a RNN network.